 This guide is up-to-date as of Version 1.1.7 of Super Smash Bros. for Wii U and Nintendo 3DS.

 Section 1: Amiibo Overview / Pros & Cons

 Miis are an uncommon sight in the amiibo metagame, and the Mii Brawler is perhaps the rarest of the three types.
 The Mii Brawler’s potency is often underestimated, even by experienced amiibo trainers.
 Its infinite jab is somewhat slow, but hits multiple times and can help rack up damage in a pinch.
 Its tilts are both fast and powerful, making them great neutral options.
 The Mii Brawler also possesses a strong set of smash attacks that help it to get KOs quickly.

 However, the Mii Brawler suffers from several flaws, the most notable of which is its lackluster recovery.
-No matter which custom moves the Mii Brawler equips, its recovery will always be unreliable.
+No matter which custom moves the Mii Brawler equips, its recovery will always be unreliable at best.
 The Mii Brawler’s best finishers (its smash attacks) also suffer from heavy ending lag.
-Every once in a while, you may see the Mii Brawler self-destruct by using its neutral aerial off-stage and recovering too late.
+Furthermore, its AI tends to self-destruct by using its aerials off-stage with poor timing.

 Section 2: Recommended Equipment